Rocket.net Review: 100ms Worldwide TTFB With Cloudflare Enterprise + More Resources For WooCommerce/Global Sites

 FlyingPress

 If you’re not using FlyingPress yet, it does a better job with core web vitals and real world browsing compared to WP Rocket and other optimization plugins with new features added regularly.
 Configure everything normally.
 Page caching will remain on to serve as a fallback cache in case it misses Cloudflare.
 Do not add Rocket.net’s CDN URL to the FlyingPress CDN settings, and there’s no need to use FlyingCDN with Cloudflare Enterprise.
-You can read my FlyingPress tutorial or click the thumbnails to see screenshots of the settings, but you should read the tutorial since lazy render, delay JS, and preloading fonts require manual configuration.
+You can read my FlyingPress tutorial or click the thumbnails to view screenshots of settings, but you should read the tutorial since lazy render, delay JS, and preloading fonts require manual configuration.

 Screenshots (click to enlarge):